dacarlin/bagel-protocol/protein_production.md

 ### Instructions

+1. Dispense 1 µL aliquots of your mutant plasmid into the round-bottom tubes
-1. Set round-bottom tubes on ice, one per mutant
+1. Set round-bottom tubes on ice and incubate on ice for 5 minutes
+2. While the tubes are chilling, get competent cells from freezer and set on ice
-2. When the tubes are ice cold, add plasmid and competent cells and incubate on ice for at least 10 minutes (20 min is better)
+2. When the tubes are ice cold, add competent cells and incubate on ice for 15 minutes
 3. Heat shock at 42 C for 90 seconds
 4. Incubate on ice for 90 seconds
 5. Add 200 µL Terrific Broth and recover with shaking at 37 C for 1 hour